 Business owners should speak with a trusted lending institution representative about the following loan opportunities and not rely entirely on online application portals.

-Below, we also provide new information for North Carolina employees about expanded opportunities for unemployment insurance.
+Below, we also provide new information for about the federal Coronavirus Food Assistance Program for producers who have faced price declines and additional marketing costs due to COVID-19, as well as resources for North Carolina employees about expanded opportunities for unemployment insurance.

 The Paycheck Protection Program